 In the same vein, feel free to explore different ways to play golf holes that you struggle on.
 You may feel stupid standing on the tee with an 8-iron as all your playing partners are hitting driver, but part of becoming a single-figure golfer is developing your own way to solve problems on the golf course.

 All golfers face that point in the round where they find their golf ball half under a tree, and their inner Tiger Woods pictures a hooking 7-iron bounding onto the front edge of the green.
 In these situations please take a deep breath and look over to the fairway.
 Find a safe place to chip your golf ball back into play and really focus on hitting that simple recovery shot as best you possibly can.
 Yes, it may be a simple 30-yard chip, but so many golfers execute these shots poorly and don’t get back onto the fairway.

 Remember, you can shoot in the 70s with a double bogey, just please don’t turn that 6 into a 10.
-Once back in play it is time to get back to your strategy, you are one shot behind your plan, but see if you can you hit the green from 150 yards and possibly roll in the putt.
+Once back in play, it is time to get back to your strategy, you are one shot behind your plan, but see if you can hit the green from 150 yards and possibly roll in the putt.

 Middle of the green and pin-high

 When playing into greens think of two things:

 - Where is the largest part of the green (generally the middle).